amrvac/amrvac/doc/par.md

 Dedner et al. as _Equation (24)_ in
 _Journal of Computational Physics 175, 645-673 (2002) doi:10.1006/jcph.2001.6961_.
 You can choose 'lindejanhunen', 'lindepowel', or 'lindeglm' to use combined divb cleaning.

+Projection scheme using multigrid Poisson solver by Teunissen and Keppens in _Computer Physics Communications 245, 1068, (2019)_ can be chosen as 'multigrid' to remove div B part of B.

 ### Magnetic field splitting strategy {#par_MFS}